CATEGORIES

 If the brake fluid flush has been done recently, check the brake fluid reservoir and ensure that the fluid is at the maximum or full line.
 If there is brake fluid missing, it is normal, just top it up with the car manufacturer’s recommended brake fluid specifications (DOT3, 4 or 5).
 Make sure to only use brake fluid from a sealed, unopened bottle.
 As brake fluid absorbs moisture over time, brake fluid from previously opened containers will be unsafe to use.

 Visually inspect if the brake pads require replacing.
 For a thorough inspection, jack the car up and remove the wheels.
-Check if the brake pads have reached the wear marks or has uneven wear.
-Replace if its past the wear indicator or has uneven wear.
-It’s best to replace them with new brake pads if its worn close to the indicator.
+Check if the brake pads have reached the wear marks or have uneven wear.
+Replace if it's past the wear indicator or has uneven wear.
+It’s best to replace them with new brake pads if it's worn close to the indicator.
 As long road trips are much harsher on cars, there is a chance the pads will be very worn before the journeys are over.

-If there is significantly more wear on a set of brake pads than the other (left to right), this usually indicates a problem with the brake caliper.
+If there is significantly more wear on one set of brake pads than the other (left to right), this usually indicates a problem with the brake caliper.
 Usually, it’s just a simple regrease of the sliding pins, but in extreme cases, the caliper may need a rebuild or replacement.
-Be sure to use Bendix Ceramic High Performance Synthetic Lubricant on all moving parts of the caliper when replacing the pads.
+Be sure to use Bendix Ceramic High-Performance Synthetic Lubricant on all moving parts of the calliper when replacing the pads.

-After checking the rotors and pads, ensure to clean with Bendix Brake/Parts Cleaner & Degreaser to remove any contaminants present on brakes and its parts.
+After checking the rotors and pads, ensure to clean with Bendix Brake/Parts Cleaner & Degreaser to remove any contaminants present on the brakes and their parts.

 Bendix products are available from leading automotive stockists.